 “Hi, I’m Ellie Rich-Poole, The Recruitment Coach.
-I help businesses improve their recruitment and I coach individuals changing their job, career or country.
-I’ve worked as a head-hunter and an in-house recruiter and I’m a qualified coach.
+I help leaders land their perfect role and be brilliant in it by playing to their strengths.
 My coaching clients tell me I am like their personal trainer, but for their job search.”

 Why do you need an elevator pitch?

 The dictionary defines an elevator pitch as “a short effective explanation used to spark interest”.
 Imagine getting into an elevator with someone and having only about 20 seconds to make an impression.
 You need one so you can concisely answer the question “who are you, what do you do?” … and if you are ever lucky enough to get into an elevator with the CEO of your dream company / your ideal investor / someone you would love to collaborate with, you are fully prepared to impactfully introduce yourself.

 “You never get a second chance to make a first impression.”

 If you don’t already have a fabulous elevator pitch, here are 11 tips to help you create yours:

 1. Know your goal.
 What are you trying to accomplish?
 Are you looking for a new role?
 Are you trying to build your business?
 Are you new to a country and wanting to grow your network?